OfficialDaniCW/LESforWindows/README.md

 ## Sounds cool, how can I help?

 * Read our [Code of Conduct](https://github.com/LiveEnhancementSuite/LESforMacOS/blob/master/CODE_OF_CONDUCT.md) and get started contributing to the Live Enhancement Suite
-* Dig your pennies from the couch and help fund the development of LES with [PayPal](https://paypal.me/enhancementsuite)
+* Dig some pennies from the couch and help fund the development of LES with [PayPal](https://paypal.me/enhancementsuite)

 ## How do I build this thing?